 Most anyone spending the money to install a hot tub in their backyard likely feels much the same way, which is why customers are increasingly asking hot tub retailers to help them design their entire backyard.
 They want everything to come together to create a space that reflects who they are, and is a respite.

-Christian Staples, owner of Arctic Spas Utah in Salt Lake City, says designing around the hot tub is all about offering customers what they need to use their hot tub and backyard the way they desire.
+Importance of Location Christian Staples, owner of Arctic Spas Utah in Salt Lake City, says designing around the hot tub is all about offering customers what they need to use their hot tub and backyard the way they desire.
 It starts with the location of the hot tub, which he says should be determined before any additional backyard designing occurs.

 “Hot tubs are one of the few 12-month products you can incorporate into an outdoor living space,” says Ken Leonard, president of Carefree Spas in Indianapolis.
 “The biggest mistake is placing the spa too far from the entry and exit of the house.”
 He recalls many instances where a hot tub was moved from the ideal visual location to something closer to the home.